franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-1.md

 - **Consumer:** provides the input values and waits for the return.
 - **Provider:** waits for the input values and provides the return.

-There're no rules stating how many contracts a microservice complies with, or which roles it plays in them.
+There are no rules stating how many contracts a microservice complies with, or which roles it plays in them.
 But here are my personal recommendations to keep it as close as possible to the original definition:

 1. A microservice complies at least with one contract, playing the provider role.
 2. A microservice can play the consumer role in zero, one, or many contracts.